 Why is the Division focused on improving packaging accessibility?

 Over the past few years the Division has been working towards easier to open packaging through a range of advocacy and testing processes.
 We undertake this role because packaging is something consumers encounter a number of times a day, everyday, and because Australians living with arthritis have reduced strength and dexterity they are impacted more than most.
 So, although there is no current cure for arthritis, packaging is something we can work to improve that will have a big impact on the arthritis community.

 Packaging is also having an adverse impact on quality of life, with 65% of consumers having to wait for someone to come and open packaging for them (Catalyst Research, 2013) and 89% of consumers are currently feeling frustrated or furious with packaging (Catalyst Research, 2013).
 53% of consumers have also suffered an injury while trying to open packaging (Catalyst Research, 2013).
 These negative experiences with packaging can impact a consumer’s life, particularly if they live alone or have a functional limitation.
 The packaging industry needs to take responsibility for a consumer’s post-purchase experience and consumers should seek alternative products that better meets their needs.

-Together with Dr Brad Fain from Georgia Tech, the Division has developed world-first guidelines and testing services that the packaging industry can use to make products accessible.
+Together with Dr Brad Fain, the Division has developed world-first guidelines and testing services that the packaging industry can use to make products accessible.